The search box

-Databases: Enter words from the database title or subject area.
+Databases: Enter words from the database title or subject area to get to the list of List of databases.
 Use English terms.
-Please note that databases often cover large areas and the search terms therefore need to be broad, for example Physics.
+Databases often cover large areas and the search terms therefore need to be broad, for example Physics.

 THE World University Rankings

-Published from 2010 by Times Higher Education (THE) and Thomson Reuter.
+Published from 2010 by Times Higher Education (THE).
 Earlier (2004-2009) THE cooperated with QS.
-That list is now continued as QS World University Rankings.
+THE nowadays uses bibliometric data from Scopus.

 About the list

-THE World University Ranking consists of 400 universities and began publishing its list in 2010.
+THE World University Ranking consists of some 1000 universities and began publishing its list in 2010.
 It includes 13 indicators divided into 5 groups and is considered more complex and ambitious than its competitors, Shanghai and QS.
 The overall goal of the ranking is to include more subject areas and normalize the difference between subjects and geographic regions.
-Rankings below the 200 mark are shown in blocks of 25-50.
-To gain full access to all information, you must download an iPhone-app.
+Rankings below 200 are shown in blocks of 25-50.

 Other Swedish universities